Apple Bread Pudding

 - Beat egg whites with an electric mixer on high speed until soft peaks form.

-- Remove soaked bread from refrigerator; stir in 4 tablespoons salted butter pieces and chopped apples.
+- Remove soaked bread from refrigerator; stir in 4 tablespoons butter pieces and chopped apples.

 - Fold in whipped egg whites until combined.